ContinualCausality/concon_challenge/README.md

 ### unconf
 - **Purpose**: This folder contains **unconfounded data** that should be used strictly for final evaluation.
-- **Structure**: It contains a `test/` subfolder for evaluation. **Do not use the `train/` and `val/` sets in this folder for training or validation**—they are provided for informational purposes only.
+- **Structure**: It contains a `test/` subfolder for evaluation.
-- **Usage**: After training your model on the confounded tasks, you must test it on the data in `unconfounded/test/` to assess how well it generalizes when no confounders are present.
-Using any part of the `train/` or `val/` sets for training or tuning will invalidate your results.
+- **Usage**: After training your model on the confounded tasks, you must test it on the data in `unconf/test/t0` to assess how well it generalizes when no confounders are present.

 ## Programming Language and Frameworks
 Participants are free to use **any programming language or framework** (e.g., Python, PyTorch, TensorFlow) for developing their models.